 StockX to the rescue

 The StockX sneaker marketplace saves you the worry and trouble of authenticating shoes.
 When you purchase shoes from StockX you receive a guarantee that their staff has carefully checked them over to confirm the shoes are real.
+The Stockx team are real pros, They know how to make a sneaker legit check.
 When your shoes arrive they will have a StockX badge and sales slip.
 Hang on to these!
 When you are ready to sell, these will be very valuable.
 Visit their online shop: https://stockx.com

 How to spot a fake Supreme Sneaker?

 We have two pairs of the Nike Air Force 1 Mid x Supreme NBA in white.
 Before we cut them open we are going to make a few quick observations.

 Learn how to Authenticate Air Jordans before you buy.

 The complete guide to sneaker inspection.
 Learn how to spot counterfeits and run a professional sneaker inspection.